Actrapid Vial, Protaphane Vial (Insulin (Rys))

 Frequently Asked Questions

-If using Actrapid, it’s recommended to eat a meal or snack containing carbohydrates within 30 minutes of injection.
-Your doctor will provide specific guidance about timing with meals.
+It is recommended to eat a meal or snack containing carbohydrates within 30 minutes after injecting Actrapid®.

 Important Disclaimer